dcazman/MRNAP/README.md

 # MRNAP
-Mold Report Name And Path function.
-Options include report name, directory, no date and time, no seconds with date time, utc time, just the date, extension and finally no separators.
+Mold Report Name And Path function.T he MRNAP function creates a file path for a report based on various options and parameters.
+The function allows customization of the report name, destination directory, file extension, and various time-related options.
+It can also move similar files to an "old" directory if the Move switch is specified.
 The extension default is .csv and the default directory is C:\Reports.
-Additionally -move will try to move out file(s) of similar ReportName to a nested directory.
-Example of the default is C:\Reports.
 The nested default directory is C:\Reports\old.
 Author Dan Casmas 7/2021.
 Designed to work on Windows OS.
-Has only been tested with 5.1 and 7 PS Versions.
+Has only been tested with PS 5.1.
 Requires a minimum of PS 5.1